roncterry/install_lab_env/README.md

 This should be a single network and the name should match the name of one of the network listed in LIBVIRT_NETWORK_LIST or BRIDGE_LIST.
 If it is a Libvirt network then it mst match the name of the bridge created by the Libvirt network.

+(Note: This can also be defined on a per VM basis in a VM_NAME.vbmc file in the VM's directory)

 **VIRTUAL_BMC_LIST**

 This is a space delimited list of comma delimited lists where each of the comma delimited lists describe a virtual BMC that should be created.

+(Note: This can also be defined on a per VM basis in a VM_NAME.vbmc file in the VM's directory)

 **LIBVIRT_POOL_LIST**

 A space delimited list of Libvirt storage pools.
 The pool configs in LIBVIRT_POOL_LIST should be the names of the Libvirt storage pools.

+(Note: This can also be defined on a per VM basis in a VM_NAME.pool.xml file in the VM's directory)

 **LIBVIRT_VOLUME_LIST**